sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ## Context: Crash in main menu (line #677 / error ****8145)

-- Enable the ddraw windowed mode, see [window resizing when joining a game](#how-to-fix-window-resizing-when-joining-a-game)
+- Disable `Windowed Mode (-W)` in the launcher and play in fullscreen or alternatively you can also use the ddraw windowed mode instead.
+To enable the ddraw windowed mode check: [window resizing when joining a game](#how-to-fix-window-resizing-when-joining-a-game)

 ## Context: Character creates or joins a game.